YOGA NIDRA MEDITATION

 If you are struggling to make one of the classes, but would appreciate the teachings and practice, perhaps consider gathering family and friends together and I can facilitate the meditation in the comfort of your own home (minimum 4 people).
 Enjoy the benefits of the practice on a day and time to suit you.
 Call me to organise.

-The groups are small to ensure you feel heard and we tend to co-create the course week by week, pending your needs.
+The groups are small to ensure you feel comfortable, heard and supported.

 Email me for your booking form at: firstname.lastname@example.org